 When will my meter be upgraded to a Smart Water Meter?

-We anticipate that commercial meters will be installed in 2020 and residential meters in 2021.
+We anticipate that commercial meters will be installed in 2020 and residential meters in 2021 and 2022.
 The graphic below shows the current Smart Water Meter project schedule.

 We will communicate with all our customers before, during, and after the installation process.
 Look to this website, your billing newsletter, and mailers as sources of information for updates on when installation will occur in your home or business.